 Things to Consider When Setting up VoIP Phone Service – Learn everything you need to find the best VoIP phone service provider for your needs.

 What types of business can benefit from Asterisk’s services?

 Asterisk can be used by a wide range of small and large businesses such as call centers, carriers, and government agencies.

 This video shows the basics of installing and configuring Asterisk.

-When choosing a phone and communications solution, it’s important that it integrates with other applications your business is currently using.
-Here is a list of some of Asterisk’s popular integrations.
+When choosing a phone and communications solutions, it’s important that it integrates with other applications your business is currently using.
+Here is a list of some of Asterisk’s popular integrations: